Welcome to today's edition of the Rush 24-7 podcast.

 So in the process of this is just one little half million dollar grant.

-In many cases, it isn't even necessary because the writers and producers already are pro-Obamacare and pro the liberal spin on climate change, and would ordinarily not need to be told how to include such propaganda in their storylines.
+In many cases, it isn't even necessary because the writers and producers already are pro-Obamacare and pro-the liberal spin on climate change and would ordinarily not need to be told how to include such propaganda in their storylines.

 What this ends up doing is furthering the notion of destroying or damaging the Republican brand.

-Would you agree with me, Mr. Snerdley, if I were to say in a descriptive way here that the word republican in certain elements of our culture has itself become a pejorative?
+Would you agree with me, Mr. Snerdley, if I were to say in a descriptive way here that the word Republican in certain elements of our culture has itself become a pejorative?

 The word Republican to some people is a joke.

-The word republican means racist.
+The word Republican means racist.

-In terms of what is in the minds of low information, what is a conservative today?
+I was touching on this yesterday in terms of what is in the minds of low information.

-What of the somebody's 25 years old grown up?
+Somebody's 25 years old grown up.

 What have they been told conservative is?